Congo: Militants free 900 inmates in Beni jailbreak | DW | 20.10.2020

-Armed men have broken into a jail in the east of the Democratic Republic of Congo and released almost all the prisoners.
+Armed men have broken into a jail in eastern Congo and released almost all the prisoners.
 The local mayor said an Islamist militant group was behind the attack.

-More than 900 inmates escaped from a prison in Beni, in the eastern Democratic Republic of Congo, during an early morning jailbreak on Tuesday, authorities said.
+More than 900 inmates have escaped from a prison in Beni, in eastern Congo, during an early morning jailbreak on Tuesday, authorities said.

 The town's mayor, Modeste Bakwanamaha, said a large group of armed men managed to break into the Kangbayi central prison using welding equipment.
 By the time the operation was over, only about 110 of the prisoners were left behind.